MariamMakanjuola/Sales-Report-for-Company-X/README.md

 ## Data Cleaning and Transformation

-The data provided was cleaned but a couple of data filtering (such as formatting the text and number types) was done to make sure the data does not return error during the analysis.
+The data provided was cleaned but data filtering (such as formatting the text and number types) was done to make sure the data does not return error during the analysis.

 ## Data Modelling